AndrewVonStieglitz/HermitScript/input.md

 What's it for?

 Eve: It's for a competition.
-Want to help? <Shake 2 3>
+Want to help?
 [Sure](https://www.example.com)
 [Maybe Later](https://www.example.com)
 [Not Right Now](https://www.example.com)